 - A link, not an attachment, to a single JPG image, exact dimensions 2560 x 1600 pixels.

 - Two recommendations for other artists you are friends with that you think would make good candidates for a feature, for me to check out.
 Must include their email address, and a website link.

-Email: art AT thefamilyrecords dottttcom
+Email: wetransfer AT wesleyverhoeve dottttcom

 Having grown up in an artist household with a photographer father, a painter grandfather and an overall “this weekend we’re going to a museum”-style family, I couldn’t be more thrilled to peruse and select art.
 Excited to finally be working on a project with my friend Nalden.

 ^Note that I can also select charities, new startups, and musicians, as long as there is stunning full-screen artwork to do the talking, visually (no sales pitch writing on the art).

 * I dislike buzzwords and because of that what the word “curating” has become.
 If you have a better word for me to use I’ll be glad to hear it!

 ` If you send me an attachment instead of a link, I will send an army of angry toddlers your way.